UT4-BTDevTeam/BlueprintHttp/README.md

 - For `string`, the plugin will take care of wrapping in quotes and escaping bad characters.
 - For `object` and `array`, the corresponding input value *should* be the result of a prior **Make Json Object** or **Make Json Array** node.

+Here is an example of mixing these nodes together in order to build a complex json body :

 ![image](https://github.com/UT4-BTDevTeam/BlueprintHttp/blob/master/docs/complex_json.png?raw=true)

 <a name="receivejson"></a>